This article explains how tax is liable depending on the circumstances of the holder and the company

 Exercising your options when still an employee, and the shares are not immediately able to be sold

-- If you choose the, likely higher, UMV then you will have a higher income tax bill now, based on the difference between the exercise price and the UMV, but all the upside to point of sale will only be subject to Capital Gains Tax.
-In this instance you must complete an ITEPA S431 election within 14 days to ensure that no further income tax is liable.
+- If you choose the, likely higher, UMV then you will have a higher income tax bill now, based on the delta between the exercise price and the UMV, but all the upside to point of sale will only be subject to Capital Gains Tax.
+In this instance, you must complete an ITEPA S431 election within 14 days to ensure that no further income tax is liable.

-- If you choose to be tax assessed on the AMV, however, you may have a lower income tax bill now, based on the difference between the exercise price and the AMV, but on eventual sale the differential that you have saved now will be applied to further gains such that they will partly be exposed to both income and capital gains tax.
+- If you choose to be tax assessed on the AMV, however, you may have a lower income tax bill now, based on the difference between the exercise price and the AMV, but on eventual sale, the differential that you have saved now will be applied to further gains such that they will partly be exposed to both income and capital gains tax.

-Exercising your options when still an employee, and the shares can be immediately sold
+Exercising your options when still an employee and the shares can be immediately sold

-In this circumstance, both income tax and NI are due on the difference between the exercise price and the realisable sale price.
+In this circumstance, both income tax and NI are due to the difference between the exercise price and the realisable sale price.
 This must be paid by the company via PAYE and then reimbursed by the shareholder back to the company within 90 days.

-Under these circumstances you are no longer caught by the employee related benefits tax legislation.
+Under these circumstances, you are no longer caught by the employee-related benefits tax legislation.